Install and Run Antora Quickstart

 $ npx antora -v

-These versions can also be found in package.json, which you can use to upgrade Antora.
+These versions can also be found in package.json (pulled in transitively by the antora package), which you can use to upgrade Antora.

 You have the option of installing Antora globally so that the antora command is available on your PATH.
 To do so, pass the -g option to npm i.